12 Frontend Interview Questions That Senior Devs Still Get Wrong

 • Storing metadata for DOM elements.

-• Private class fields.
+• Implementing private class fields.

-• Caching without preventing garbage collection.
+• Caching values without preventing garbage collection.

 🔟 From URL to Pixels (Browser Rendering Pipeline)